torbjorndahlen/md-boilerplate/README.md

 ![alt text](./img/no-borders-ipad.png "No borders")

-## Adding RHMAP SDK modules into a Cordova/AngularJS App
+## RHMAP Push module
-The md-boilerplate can also be used to add RHMAP SDK modules into a Cordova/AngularJS app.
+The md-boilerplate can also be used to include the `$fh.push`API into a Cordova/AngularJS app.
-Simply using a module with a corresponding controller for each RHMAP module, for example js/push/push.controller.js.
-The controller will initialize the RHMAP module when the parent scope is loaded.
+The push initialization is located in the `push` module under `public/js/push` and consists of a controller without a view that will register the device for RHMAP's push notification service.
+Note that in order to use push notifications the following additions must be made to the
+boilerplate:
+- Create a Cordova app copying the contents of the `m-boilerplate/public` directory to the `www` directory in the cordova app project.
+- Install the `aerogear-cordova-push`plugin with `cordova plugin add aerogear-cordova-push`.
+See [Aerogear for Cordova](https://aerogear.org/docs/guides/aerogear-cordova/AerogearCordovaPush/)
+- Build for Android or iOS (Note that the RHMAP Build Farm v.3.17 only supports iOS engine 4.2.0)
+- Register the device with the Push Notification Service.
+For iOS this requires an SSL certificate for APS.
+See [Aerogear for iOS](https://aerogear.org/docs/unifiedpush/aerogear-push-ios/)
+- Go to the Push menu in AppStudio and upload your credentials in order to register the app for push notifications

 ## Deploy on RHMAP
 To deploy the boilerplate on RHMAP do the following steps: